afharo/alejandrofh.es/README.md

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `npm run build` for building and `npm run serve` for preview.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `npm test` will run the unit tests with karma.